adamsilver/fdpb/01-Register.md

 ### Restoring values

-- When the page refreshes must populate values as to not make users have to type it in again.
-Annoying.
+This is something that is easy to forget, creates a huge burden on the user and is easy to solve.
+When the form is submitted with an error, we should restore whatever the user typed back into the fields.
+Otherwise users have to type the same thing again.

-Jared: That stupid credit card security code, that is erased as long as there’s some other error on the page.
+Jared Spool, in the same talk explains how frustrating this can be.
+He says *that stupid credit card security code, that is erased as long as there’s some other error on the page.
 Then you correct the other error and submit it, [?] and it says, “But you didn’t put in your security code.”
 I said, “I did put in my security code.
-You have the memory of a goldfish.”
+You have the memory of a goldfish.”.

 ### Validation component